browniebroke/deezer-python/docs/source/usage.md

  <Artist: Daft Punk's Karaoke Band>]
 ```

 The `relation` parameter accepts any resource name as value.
-The name of
-a resource is a string with the class name in lowercase.
-This is
-explained in a following section.
+The name of a resource is a string with the class name in lowercase.
+This is explained in a following section.

 ## Main concepts

-As we just seen above, the entry point is the
-{class}`Client <deezer.client.Client>` class,
-which gives access to a number of methods.
-The methods are attempting to
-map to the REST API endpoints from Deezer.
+As we have just seen above, the entry point is the {class}`Client <deezer.client.Client>` class, which gives access to a number of methods.
+The methods are attempting to map to the REST API endpoints from Deezer.

-You may have noticed from the above examples, but depending on the
-endpoint that is being called, the methods will return various type of
-resources.
-All the resources are listed in the
-{ref}`resources reference page <resources-reference>`.
+You may have noticed from the above examples, but depending on the endpoint that is being called, the methods will return various type of resources.
+All the resources are listed in the {ref}`resources reference page <resources-reference>`.

 ## More examples

 ### Getting a field about a resource

-When you ge a resource, you have access to all the fields that are in
-the REST API response.
-For example, all the fields presented in the
-documentation for [the track
-object](https://developers.deezer.com/api/track) are accessible as
-attribute on the {class}`Track <deezer.resources.Track>` resource:
+When you ge a resource, you have access to all the fields that are in the REST API response.
+For example, all the fields presented in the documentation for [the track object](https://developers.deezer.com/api/track) are accessible as attribute on the {class}`Track <deezer.resources.Track>` resource:

 ```python
 >>> instant_crush